-What Is Pilates?
+What is Pilates?

-The Pilates Method of Body Conditioning is, in many respects, very different from your typical gym workout.
-The exercise program utilises of a system of over 500 exercises using specialised equipment created by Joseph Pilates, along with the seven key principles of Centering, Control, Concentration, Coordination, Breath, Flow, and Precision.
+Pilates differs from typical gym workouts, utilising over 500 exercises with specialised equipment created by Joseph Pilates, along with seven key principles: Centering, Control, Concentration, Coordination, Breath, Flow, and Precision.

 Benefits of Pilates: